- 1. A Young & Hungry Fashion Industry

 Vietnam’s overall insurance premium revenue has increased from USD 1 million in 2010 to USD 8 million in 2020.
-And since the insurance market is likely to grow significantly in the next few years, the InsurTech (Insurance Technology) sector is expected to grow as well.
+With the insurance market poised for substantial growth, the InsurTech sector is predicted to expand correspondingly.

 AI is also a critical tool for warehouses’ day-to-day operations.
 Warehouses are expanding in size and accepting a wider variety of items.
 Overall, this, along with more automated warehouse operations, has resulted in significant waste reduction.

 The growing demand for technology in Vietnam’s logistics and warehousing business has boosted demand for investment technologies such as Artificial Intelligence and Automation.

 9. Manufacturing & Vietnam’s Path towards “Industry 4.0”

 Vietnam has established itself as a prominent industrial base in the Asia Pacific during the last 15 years.
 Vietnam outperforms the worldwide average with manufactured products accounting for nearly 90% of national exports, well above the global average of 60%.